qendro/DXNN-Trader-v2/SELF_RECURRENT_FIX_IMPLEMENTATION.md

 MaxComputations = config:get_val(max_neuron_computations_per_eval, 100000) + 100,
 ```
 This correctly retrieves the value from config with a default fallback, then adds a 100-computation buffer for safety.
 The key is passed as an atom, not a computed expression.

+### Config Setting Location: population_monitor vs exoself
+The config is set in `population_monitor:summon_agents/2` instead of `exoself:prep/3` to avoid race conditions:
+- **Problem**: If set in exoself, concurrent agents could overwrite each other's config values
+- **Solution**: Set once in population_monitor before spawning any agents, ensuring all agents use the same value
+- **Benefit**: Guarantees consistent limit across all agents in a population